 The on-premises learning management system (LMS) is a common legacy platform in organizations that were early to the HR software market.
 In recent years, many LMSes have been modernized and moved to the cloud.

-But the most important development is the rise of affordable new learning resources, such as short instructional videos on YouTube and the free massive open online courses (MOOCs) from universities and companies that specialize in distance learning.
+But, the most important development is the rise of affordable new learning resources, such as short instructional videos on YouTube or TikTok and the free massive open online courses from universities and companies that specialize in distance learning.